-With the above discussion as a theoretical backdrop, the social class designation of each of the five schools will be identified, and the income, occupation, and other relevant available social characteristics of the students and their parents will be described.
+...
+The social-class designation of each of the five schools will be identified, and the income, occupation, and other relevant available social characteristics of the students and their parents will be described.
 The first three schools are in a medium-sized city district in northern New Jersey, and the other two are in a nearby New Jersey suburb.

-The first two schools I will call Working-class Schools, Most of the parents have blue-collar jobs.
+The first two schools I will call working class schools.
+Most of the parents have blue-collar jobs.
 Less than a third of the fathers are skilled, while the majority are in unskilled or semiskilled jobs.
-During the period of the study (1978-1979) approximately 15 percent of the fathers were unemployed.
+During the period of the study (1978-1979), approximately 15 percent of the fathers were unemployed.
 The large majority (85 percent) of the families are white.
-The following occupations are typical: platform, storeroom, and stockroom workers; foundrymen, pipe welders, and boilermakers; semiskilled and unskilled assembly-line operatives; gas station attendants, auto mechanics, maintenance workers, and security guards.
+The following occupations are typical: platform, storeroom, and stockroom workers; foundry-men, pipe welders, and boilermakers; semiskilled and unskilled assembly-line operatives; gas station attendants, auto mechanics, maintenance workers, and security guards.
 Less than 30 percent of the women work, some part-time and some full-time, on assembly lines, in storerooms and stockrooms, as waitresses, barmaids, or sales clerks.
-Of the fifth grade parents, none of the wives of the skilled workers had jobs.
+Of the fifth-grade parents, none of the wives of the skilled workers had jobs.
 Approximately 15 percent of the families in each school are at or below the federal "poverty" level; most of the rest of the family incomes are at or below \$12,000, except some of the skilled workers whose incomes are higher.
-The incomes of the majority of the families in these two schools (i.e., at or below \$12,000) are typical of 38.6 percent of the families in the United States (U.S. Bureau of the Census, 1979, p.
-2, table A).
+The incomes of the majority of the families in these two schools (at or below \$12,000) are typical of 38.6 percent of the families in the United States.6

-The third school is called the Middle-class School, although because of neighborhood residence patterns, the population is a mixture of several social classes.
-The parents' occupations can be divided into three groups: a small group of blue-collar "rich," who are skilled, well-paid workers such as printers, carpenters, plumbers, and construction workers.
+The third school is called the middle-class school, although because of 5 neighborhood residence patterns, the population is a mixture of several social classes.
+The parents' occupations can he divided into three groups: a small group of blue-collar "rich," who are skilled, well-paid workers such as printers, carpenters, plumbers, and construction workers.
 The second group is composed of parents in working-class and middle-class white-collar jobs: women in office jobs, technicians, supervisors in industry, and parents employed by the city (such as firemen, policemen, and several of the school's teachers).
 The third group is composed of occupations such as personnel directors in local firms, accountants, "middle management," and a few small capitalists (owners of shops in the area).
 The children of several local doctors attend this school.
-Most family incomes are between \$13,000 and \$25,000 with a few higher.
-This income range is typical of 38.9 percent of the families in the United States (U.S. Bureau of the Census, 1979, p.
-2, table A).
+Most family incomes are between \$13,000 and \$25,000, with a few higher.
+This income range is typical of 38.9 percent of the families in the United States.7

-The fourth school has a parent population that is at the upper income level of the upper middle class, and is predominantly professional.
-This school will be called the Affluent Professional School.
+The fourth school has a parent population that is at the upper income level of the upper middle class and is predominantly professional.
+This school will be called the affluent professional school.
 Typical jobs are: cardiologist, interior designer, corporate lawyer or engineer, executive in advertising or television.
-There are some families who are not as affluent as the majority (e.g., the family of the superintendent of the district's schools, and the one or two families in which the fathers are skilled workers).
-In addition, a few of the families are more affluent than the majority, and can be classified in the capitalist class (e.g., a partner in a prestigious Wall Street stock brokerage firm).
+There are some families who are not as affluent as the majority (the family of the superintendent of the district's schools, and the one or two families in which the fathers are skilled workers).
+In addition, a few of the families are more affluent than the majority and can be classified in the capitalist class (a partner in a prestigious Wall Street stock brokerage firm).
 Approximately 90 percent of the children in this school are white.
 Most family incomes are between \$40,000 and \$80,000.
-This income span represents approximately 7 percent of the families in the United States.
+This income span represents approximately 7 percent of the families in the United States.8